red curry recipeslider_item_F687d6

 “It was just a bit of fun to start with.”

-I’ve been making Thai curry pastes by hand using a pestle and mortar for decades now, but even on my lazy days, I would get frustrated that I couldn’t find a store-bought paste that was even close to the freshness and authenticity as my own.
-There are plenty of pastes on the market that is ‘okay’ or at the best ‘good’, but I would find myself adding more kaffir lime leaf or chilli.
+I’ve been making Thai curry pastes by hand using a pestle and mortar for decades now, but even on my hectic days, I would get frustrated that I couldn’t find a store-bought paste that was even close to the freshness and authenticity as my own.
+There are plenty of pastes on the market that is ‘okay’ or at the best ‘good’, but I would find myself adding more kaffir lime leaf or chilli to get close to what i grow up with.

-There just needs to be a Thai curry paste where you don’t need to buy or add any extras.
-I couldn’t see my children, all busy young adults, making fresh paste in their kitchens every time they want a curry – they love curry!
-I thought this would be a neat way of them to have whenever they needed it, without the hassle.
-It was a bit of fun to start with!
+If only there was a brand that encapsulated the true taste of Thailand, where you didn't need to buy or add anything extras.
+I couldn’t see my children, all busy young adults, making fresh paste in their kitchens every time they wanted mum's favourites – the curries they love!
+So, I thought, why can't Mae Jum be that brand, give them (and everyone else) a neat way to transport them back home (or to Thailand) without the hassle.
+So my journey began.....

 "This is not what I expected"